Graham-72/twitter/README.md

 2. Select the text format where you want to use the filters.
 3. At "Enabled filters" check the Twitter converters.

 After that, clear cache and try to create a page with the following body:

-#backdropCMS @backdropCMS
+"#backdropCMS @backdropCMS"

 The above links to a search in Twitter over the #backdropCMS tag and a to the @backdropCMS profile.
 These filters are avilable when configuring a tweets Views.